-36. IT applications being used in election management:
+35. IT applications being used in election management:

-The Commission has enhanced usage of IT Application, to usher in greater citizen participation and transparency.
+The Commission has enhanced usage of IT Applications, to usher in greater citizen participation and transparency.

-- I. cVIGIL App for filing Model Code of Conduct Violation cases by Citizen: cVIGIL provides time-stamped evidentiary proof of the Model Code of Conduct / Expenditure Violation by empowering every citizen to click a photo or video using his or her smartphone.
+- cases by Citizen: cVIGIL provides time-stamped evidentiary proof of the Model Code of Conduct / Expenditure Violation by empowering every citizen to click a photo or video using their smartphone.
 The application is based on GIS technology and the unique feature of auto location provides fairly correct information which can be relied upon by flying squads to navigate to the right spot of incidence and take prompt action.
-This app prioritizes the speedy and effective actions by authorities and promised users status reports within 100 minutes.
+This app prioritizes the speedy and effective actions by authorities and promised user status reports within 100 minutes.
 The cVigil application is available on both the Google Play Store and Apple App Store. - II.
-Suvidha Portal: This portal provides different facility to candidates/ political parties for online nomination, Permission as given belowa) Candidate Online Nomination:
+Suvidha Portal: This portal provides different facilities to candidates/ political parties for online nomination, Permissions etc. as given belowa) Candidate Online Nomination: